transitland/transitland-processing-animation/README.md

-# Visualizing transit freqency from the command line
+# Visualizing transit frequency from the command line

 Using Mapzen's [Transitland API](https://transit.land/) to download transit schedule data and [Processing](https://processing.org/) with [Unfolding Maps](http://unfoldingmaps.org/) to create spatial-temporal visualizations.